solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ---
 title: Introduction to Solana Mobile
 objectives:
-  - Explain the benefits of creating mobile-first dApp experiences
+  - Explain the benefits of creating mobile-first App experiences
   - Explain the high-level Mobile Wallet Adapter (MWA) flow
   - Explain the high-level differences between React and React Native
-  - Create a simple Android Solana dApp using React Native
+  - Create a simple Android Solana App using React Native
 description:
   "Learn how to build native mobile apps using blockchain functionality"
 ---